danieljfarrell/QuestionApp1/README.md

 	    </StackPanel>
     </Window>

+##

+The UI is repeated twice.
+The top has a non-observable model object, it just contains a simple property for the value it contains

+    namespace QuestionApp1.Models
+    {
+        public class VolumeSetting
+        {
+            public int Volume { set; get; }

+            public VolumeSetting(int volume)
+            {
+                Volume = volume;
+            }
+        }
+    }

+The bottom UI makes this attribute observable,

+    public partial class ObservableVolumeSetting : ObservableObject
+    {
+        [ObservableProperty]
+        public int volume;

+        public ObservableVolumeSetting(int volume)
+        {
+            Volume = volume;
+        }
+    }

 ## Problems

+With non-observable model-object I get the three issues:
 1. When the slider edit the value the other control to not update
 2. When the numerical up and down edits the value the other control to not update.
 3. When editing the value in the table value the other controls to not update.

+These are all fixed by switching to an observable object.

+I have heard that is bad practice, but the code does not seem that bad too me.